Red yeast rice is a dietary

 compounds that inhibit cholesterol production.

-The new study supports similar findings for the ingredient, with
+This new study supports similar findings for the ingredient, with

-American researchers reporting that it could indeed
+American researchers reporting in Annals of Internal Medicine that it could indeed

 The patients were randomized to 1 of 2 groups for a period of 12 weeks: